rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/assets/ignored/

    Doing a PUT on the ignored assets endpoint will add new assets to the ignored assets list.
 Returns the new list with the added assets in the response.
-   Note that the message may even be populated for succesful queries, giving us information about what happened.
-For example one of the given assets may have been already in the ignored assets list.

    **Example Request**: